Corpus Luteum Cyst

 What is a corpus luteum cyst during pregnancy?

-If you planned this pregnancy, think back to those days when your nookie time revolved around your ovulation cycle.
+If you planned this pregnancy, think back to those days when you scheduled intercourse during your ovulation cycle.
 You may recall that every time you ovulate, your follicle begins producing large amounts of estrogen and progesterone to get ready for baby.
 The follicle is now called a corpus luteum (Latin for “yellow body”).
 If you don’t get pregnant, the corpus luteum will usually break down and become reabsorbed by the body.
 But if you are pregnant, the corpus luteum may fill with blood or fluid and turn into a cyst.

 What are the signs of a corpus luteum cyst during pregnancy?